samjulien/blog/_posts/2018-07-30-secure-your-gaming-company-with-auth0-fraud-protection.markdown

 ## Use Rules As Part of a Larger CIAM Strategy

 Adding individual Rules that pertain to certain users on your platform is a step in the right direction.
 Setting up a comprehensive strategy for more deeply understanding all of your users is the next.
-Either [building or outsourcing](https://auth0.com/b2c-customer-identity-management) customer identity and access solutions can bring a new dimension to your insights.
+Either [building or outsourcing](https://auth0.com/b2c-customer-identity-management) customer identity and access management solutions can bring a new dimension to your insights.

 <p style="text-align: center;">
   <img src="https://cdn.auth0.com/blog/secure-your-gaming-company-with-auth0's-user-fraud-score-and-minfraud/auth0-dashboard.png" alt="Auth0 dashboard">